 Meteorite Chelyabinsk – Russia

-Type: stony meteorite / chondrite
+Type: stony / chondrite

 Locality: